dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-History.md

 **World War II**

-The German enginer Konrad Zuse invented a series of calculating machines using electromechnical relays&mdash;switches that are activated by electrical signals.
+The German engineer Konrad Zuse invented a series of calculating machines using electromechnical relays&mdash;switches that are activated by electrical signals.
 Zuse began building his first machine, the Z1, in his parents' living room.
 His last War-era machine, the Z3, was the first binary and programmable computer.
 It lacked conditional branching, however, so it was not practically capable of true general-purpose computation.